FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/33_storage/storage_by_table_structure.md

 Author ： YIN Qiangwen ｜ FISCO BCOS Core Developer

-The underlying storage data structure of FISCO BCOS does not use the traditional MPT storage structure, but uses a table-based structure.。On the one hand, it avoids the problem of performance degradation caused by the rapid expansion of the world state；On the other hand, the table structure can be compatible with various storage engines, making business development more convenient.。
+The underlying storage data structure of FISCO BCOS does not use the traditional MPT storage structure, but uses a table-based structure。On the one hand, it avoids the problem of performance degradation caused by the rapid expansion of the world state；On the other hand, the table structure can be compatible with various storage engines, making business development more convenient。

 ## Classification of FISCO BCOS tables

 Each FISCO BCOS table has a primary key field and one or more value fields.
-Tables are divided into system tables (beginning with _ sys _), user tables (beginning with _ user _), and StorageState account tables (beginning with _ contract _ data _).。
+Tables are divided into system tables (beginning with _ sys _), user tables (beginning with _ user _), and StorageState account tables (beginning with _ contract _ data _)。
 All records of the table structure have built-in fields of '_ id _', '_ status _', '_ num _', '_ hash _'。The user table and StorageState account table key fields are of type varchar(255)value is of type mediumtext。

 ## System tables

-System tables exist by default, by node process or amdb-When the proxy process is started, the system tables are created.
+The system table exists by default.
+When the node process or the amdb-proxy process starts, the system table is created.
 The description of each table is as follows。

 - **_sys_tables_**

 Stores the structure of all tables.
-Each table has a record in this table to record the structure of the table, including the key and field fields of the table.。The table structure is as follows:
+Each table has a record in this table to record the structure of the table, including the key and field fields of the table。The table structure is as follows:

 | Field| table_name | key_field | value_field              |
 | ---- | ---------- | --------- | ------------------------ |